christhoph/rubiks-scrambler/DEVELOPMENT.md

 1. Ensure Husky is properly installed: `npm run prepare`
 2. Check that the `.husky/pre-commit` file is executable
 3. Verify lint-staged configuration in `package.json`

+If pre-push hooks aren't working:

+1. Check that the `.husky/pre-push` file is executable
+2. Verify that `npm run check` works manually
+3. Ensure all dependencies are installed

 ### CSS Issues